GB.7. - Linking Argyll & Inverclyde

 The problem is that the fate of large-scale infrastructural projects, happens to be determined by politicians.
 Irrationally influenced by groupthink, lobbying, pressure groups and short-term thinking.

 With the above in mind, the Scottish National Party have recently announced an investigation into a possible Dunoon, Gourock bridge.
-Let us call it the Clyde Bridge.
+Let us call it the "Independence Bridge" as a celebration!
+In the event that the SNP manages to push this idea through!

 Consideration can also be given to linking with Ireland via a Tunnel under the North Channel, from the Mull of Kintyre to Co.
 Antrim in Ireland.